 - By releasing massive amounts of CO2 into the atmosphere

-Carbon dioxide — or CO2 — is a greenhouse gas that traps heat from the sun and measurably changes climates and weather across the globe[*].
+Carbon dioxide (CO2) is a greenhouse gas that traps heat from the sun and measurably changes climates and weather across the globe[*].

-Trees help counteract human industry by absorbing carbon dioxide and producing more oxygen, which helps defend against massive CO2 output.
+Trees help counteract the damage done by human industry by absorbing carbon dioxide and producing more oxygen, which helps defend against massive CO2 output.

-Big Palm Oil, on the other hand, burns trees, which not only takes away our CO2 disposal system, it releases more stored carbon into the atmosphere.
+BPO, on the other hand, burns trees.
+This not only takes away the CO2 disposal system, it releases more stored carbon into the atmosphere.

 Refined palm oil is the darling of food manufacturers everywhere.
 It’s a cheap fat that enhances the taste and texture of most processed foods.

-Eating processed food has been linked to obesity, cancer, and diabetes.
+Eating processed food is directly linked to obesity, cancer, and diabetes.
 Consuming these foods has even been called “substance abuse” by some researchers[*].

 Here’s why: processed foods are mostly carb-heavy and packed with sugar and highly refined, toxic ingredients.
-They raise your blood sugar and take you from fat-burning mode to fat storage mode.
+They raise your blood sugar and blood pressure and take you from fat-burning mode to fat storage mode.

-To be clear: palm oil isn’t what makes those foods unhealthy.
-Processed crap and sugar does.
+To be clear: palm oil isn’t what makes these foods unhealthy.
+Processed sugar does.

-Still, the spread of refined foods has been facilitated by Big Palm Oil.
+Still, the spread of refined foods has been facilitated by BPO.
 In other words, you won’t find unrefined sustainable red palm oil in junk food.

 Sustainable red palm oil isn’t just better for you, it supports environmental initiatives and keeps endangered species and farmers in mind.
-Here are just a few reasons to support sustainable palm oil.
+Here are just a few reasons to support usage of this oil.